Brief knowledge base

 How a proxy differs from a VPN

 A VPN usually encrypts all traffic on the device, while a proxy is more often scoped to a browser, application, or script.
-If you need to scrape 50k URLs a day, proxy pools are usually the better fit.
+If you need to scrape 50k URLs a day, proxy lists are usually the better fit.
 If you want to protect the whole device on public Wi-Fi, a VPN is almost always more practical.

 When a proxy is better than a direct connection